w3f/polkadot-wiki/docs/learn/learn-xcm.md

 ---

 !!!info "XCM Documentation"
-    For a more practical approach to utilizing XCM, refer to the [XCM Docs](./xcm/overview/intro.md).
+    For a more practical approach to utilizing XCM, refer to the [Polkadot Docs](https://docs.polkadot.com/develop/interoperability/intro-to-xcm/).
 Please keep in mind that XCM is under active development.

 The Cross-Consensus Message Format, or **XCM**, is a **messaging format** and language used to communicate between consensus systems.